-There are a number of major migration flyways around the world, lets have a look at your proximity to these avian paths.
+There are a number of major migration flyways around the world, lets have a look.

 You may wonder, Am I on a bird migration route?

 There are 4 main migratory routes in the Western Hemisphere shown in the map of North America to the right.

 Cornell Lab of Ornithology have a very cool migration map in motion that depicts 118 bird species migrating through the Western Hemisphere.